-I am a Wellington based artist and poet and the author of two books of my paintings and poems "Where Music Lives" and the award winning "Laughter and Magic Shoes".
+I am a Wellington based artist and poet and the author of two books of my paintings and poems "Where Music Lives" and the international award winning "Laughter and Magic Shoes".

 I draw the inspiration for my paintings from the human quest to find truth and meaning within the self and within life.

 There is the ever-changing and challenging inner world with its emotions, struggles, strivings, victories and defeats; there is our relationship with others and with our earth; there is the spiritual, the search for personal fulfilment and meaning, the moments of despair, of "glad grace", of inner silence and peace; there is the noticing and awareness of the small, ordinary things that can give meaning, joy and motivation; there are our myths and stories and the journeys we make both physically and in our spirit; there is the inspiration and strength drawn from our national identity and heritage.

 There are also the "seasons of us", the choices we make and the consequences of those choices.

 Underlying the paintings is the quest for that which gives life its true texture and meaning.
 This can be sometimes just a moment - a moment of perception and realization of the fundamental unity, beauty and truth behind all things.